Catus07/Catus07/README.md

 👋 Hello World, I'm @Catus07

-💻 A passionate **Computer Scientist** on a mission to build smart, secure, and scalable systems using modern technologies.
+💻 A passionate Software Developer on a mission to build smart, secure, and scalable systems using modern technologies.
 ---
 🚀 About Me